 Demographics

 When adding a demographics table, often the goal is to report on this data across requests.
-When that is the case, it is best practice to define the row and column headers.
+When that is the case, it is recommended to define the row and column headers.
 In the example table below, each row has a demographic group header defined.

-If you allow applicants to define their own rows and columns, you can’t ensure consistency with the data, which makes it hard to report across requests.
-In the example below, applicants can select a demographic group from a drop-down for each row.
+If applicants are allowed to define their own rows and columns, consistency cannot be ensured in the data, which makes it hard to report across requests.
+In the example below, applicants can select a demographic group from a drop-down menu for each row.
 Since different applicants will select different groups in any given row, there are limitations for reporting on the data in this table across requests.

 There is an option to use Candid's Demographic tables to pull information directly from Candid for applicants.
 Follow the Add a Candid Demographic Table section in Add a Table for more information.